Voxellius/Voxel/README.md

 * **Loose typing of data** with type casting where necessary

 ## Compiling a Voxel project into VxC bytecode
-You must first have Deno installed.
+Before compiling projects, you must first have Deno installed.

 To compile Voxel source code (.vxl files) into VxC bytecode (.vxc files), run: